SUMMER OR SCHOOL SEMESTER

 - Summer Internships: If you have an interest in the arts and love kids, consider applying to support the administrative and educational staff of our summer camps.
 Each Intern is assigned to a specific camp and area.
 Camps meet 8:30 AM to 5 PM, Monday-Friday.
 Summer interns must make a 6-week consecutive commitment between June 1 and August 31.
 Preference is given to candidates with availability for the entire summer.

-- Education-Teaching Intern: Support the Director of Community Engagement and Fulton’s professional teaching staff in the planning, implementation and assessment of education programming.
+- Education-Teaching Intern: Support the Director of Community Engagement and Fulton’s professional teaching staff in the planning, implementation, and assessment of educational programming.
 Collaborate with and observe professional teaching artist in all theatre arts classroom activities designed for ages 3-18.
 Preferred knowledge in one or more area: acting, puppetry, directing, singing, dancing, and/or playwriting.
-Intern can be assigned to one specific program and/or class, or can elect to support multiple programs or classes.
+Interns can be assigned to one specific program and/or class, or can elect to support multiple programs or classes.
 Learn & Engage with Fulton’s Education programs.
 May support the administration intern with tasks.
 Selection will be based on the intern’s interest, goals and experience, and the Fulton needs and resources.

 - Education-Tech/Design Intern (summer only): Support, collaborate and observe professional teaching artist in all design/tech classroom activities designed for ages 3-18.
 Work alongside the Master Electrician and Audio Engineer to design, plan and implement the designs for all camp performances.
 Preferred specialty in one or more area: scenic painting, theatre crafts, costume design, properties, basic electrics.

-- Community Administration Intern: Assists the Director of Community Engagement with administration of all programming.
+- Community Administration Intern: Assists the Director of Community Engagement with the administration of all programming.
 Working with the Director, the intern will create a position of tasks that will utilize skills the intern seeks to develop.
 Tasks may include: Manage database for students.
 Devise supplementary programs for the Fulton Premier Mainstage Series, including Teen Lounge, Asides and First Friday events.
 Develop study guides for School Day Matinee Series.
 Identify a promotional plan for the upcoming season.
 Generate promotional and supplementary materials in InDesign or ConstantContact.
 Identify and establish contacts and leads with leaders and key constituents in schools and the community.
 Prepare accessibility scripts in Open Captioning Program.
 Develop Sensory Friendly Program.
 Co-develop the High School Theatre Festival.
 Preferred knowledge in all Microsoft programs.
 Experience in In-Design and Tessitura helpful.

 - House Management Intern: Work Manager to create a safe and efficient operation of the ”front of the house” during all performances and/or other activities scheduled for the theatre and lobbies through supervision of volunteer ushers, liaison with the box office, coordination with the stage manager and completion of security procedures.
 The House Manager coordinates the campus usher program for performances and oversees their usher training.